 to the World

 I know my country’s nooks and crannies of 7,107 islands.
 I played with its tides in my fishing adventures.
 I went around hopping in every island, looking for good business.
 I stopped by an island and filled its beaches with a thousand one “tapayan” (jars) of “bagoong” (salted fish) buried halfway in the warm sand.
 I had a short stop in Calaca to buy and sell cow.
 I earned thousands by selling hard boiled eggs and coffee by Pasacao, a pier in Bicol.
 I saw the glass factory of Soriano in Palawan.
 I passed by Macalelon, Quezon, a very poor town so far, there was no business there.
 When I had the chicken farm, I learned to make money in every way, from the chicken poops, to chicken feet, there was money everywhere in abundance.
 I learned to make dog food from chicken bones, coupled with production of frozen lumpia (spring rolls).
 I hired young women to de-bone bangus (milk fish).
 I had a company registered for these products, I called Lady Luck.
 I met a Chinese family manufacturing plastic bags which I used for my products.
 We became friends and they invited me to go to China with Hongkong as our first stop over.
 I searched for jewelries to sell, and we stayed for two months.
 As we explored HongKong, we became like natives of China.
 I had fun as I enjoyed the rest of the East, Indonesia, Malaysia, and Thailand.
 After Juaning died, I stayed in New York as a tourist, there is already an Iglesia in Long Island City.
 In the land of milk and honey, I have nothing but me, as Irene, and my God.
 I stayed with my family in Flushing but there were so many rules, not fit for an independent, matured woman like me.
-Juana was so strict with me as if I was a teenager, telling me what to do.
+Juana was so strict with me as if I was a teenager, telling me what to do and not.

 I was not looking for a job, but employers abound and eager to give me a job as if I'm the only one they are looking for.
 Money came easy in dollars which I sent Boyet to convert the chicken farm to multiple rental housing units, a hundred of them.
 I did